greg-py/chronoscribe/README.md

 npm run build
 ```

-The build process bundles the React dashboard into the Server package, which is then utilized by the CLI to provide a standalone experience.
+The build process bundles the CLI with tsup, then builds the React dashboard to the dist folder, providing a standalone experience via `npx chronoscribe --serve`.

 ## 📄 License